alexpournaras/aws-saa/notes/Route53.md

 * route 53 will also return multiple values/resources
 * can be associated with health checks (and return only values for healthy resources)
 * up to 8 healthy resoruces are retured for each multivalue query
-* its not substitute for ELB, its like load balacing but in the client side.
+* its not substitute for ELB, its like load balacing but in the client side. (super useful, important!!!!)
 * its different with the simple because thats only returning healthy. also simple doesnt support health checks.

 --